 Following the granting of a variance, Dominion will notify all individuals affected by the variance about the details of the variance.

 If an individual is in immediate danger due to a provider's implementation of these regulations, DOMINION may request a temporary variance pending approval pursuant to the process described in this section.
 Such a request will be submitted in writing to the commissioner, chairperson of the SHRC, and state human rights director.
-The commissioner, chairperson of the SHRC, and state human rights director will issue a decision within 48 hours of of such a request.
+The commissioner, chairperson of the SHRC, and state human rights director will issue a decision within 48 hours of receipt of such a request.

 12VAC35-115-230: Provider Requirements for Reporting